 The right hand of the right hand

-Then another head rolled, Antonio Hernández'sUntil now, he was the director of the Political Coordination Department in the Spanish Prime Minister's office.
+Then another head rolled, Antonio Hernández'sUntil now, he was the director of the political coordination department of the Spanish Prime Minister's office.
 A long title for a position that placed Hernández as Salazar's right-hand man.
 There was one right-hand man with a long reach and another who covered up what the first one was doing.
 All of this while occupying highly specialized positions, well-paid with public funds.
 They were, therefore, public servants, and it goes without saying that, until the scandal hit them, the public had no knowledge of their existence.
 Neither of the right-hand men Salazar and Hernández, nor of the positions they held.
-In addition to the main issue—sexual harassment and the silence and apathy with which the problem has been handled within the PSOE for six months—there is this other question: how many shameful and allegedly criminal right-hand men swarm within the diffuse maelstrom of party and public administration organizational charts, acting with impunity?
-Did they expect?
+In addition to the main issue—sexual harassment and the silence and apathy with which the problem has been handled within the PSOE for six months—there is this other question: how many outrageous and allegedly criminal right-hand men are swarming within the diffuse maelstrom of party and public administration organizational charts, living with impunity, did they expect?

 Cargando